 It’s a good day when the photo editor from the Washington Post Magazine calls to ask me to create a COVER IMAGE for the publication.
-Crossfit founder Greg Glassman lives in Portland, and the Post wanted a punchy vibrant image to accompany a story about Greg taking on “big soda”; his campaign wants to get soda out of the school system, and he’s not talking about soda machines.
-The biggest in the industry are setting health and nutrition policy and influencing actual classroom lessons; e.g., there’s an emphasis on physical fitness, but very little on sugar.
-To be clear, Greg’s fight isn’t with the existence of soda, or sugar—it’s about their overreach and lack of accountability in the rise of obesity, pre-diabetic and diabetic statistics.
+Crossfit founder Greg Glassman works in Portland.
+The Post wanted a punchy, vibrant image to accompany a story about Greg taking on “big soda”.
+This is Greg’s campaign to get soda completely out of the school system.

-I decided an very ‘real’ look to our set—I wanted to be anti-CGI, to have some rough spots where the boxes had some wear and tear, imperfections in the materials and build techniques; very wabi sabi.
-Not sloppy, just hand made looking.
-Leaving in things like the fishing line on the pop fighters, or the flare on the boxes, the ‘dents’ in the 12 pack boxes from the cans—all of that stuff added some needed grit to the image.
+I decided an very ‘real’ look to our set—Not sloppy, just hand made.
+I intentionally left the fishing line on the pop fighters, the flare on the boxes, and the ‘dents’ in the 12 pack boxes from the cans—all of that stuff added some needed grit to the image.

 I’m pleased with the result—it’s solid idea that comes together nicely, and there’s nothing obvious about the composite.
 It’s punchy, striking and eye catching.
 Mission accomplished.